allegroai/clearml-docs/docs/hyperdatasets/dataviews.md

 **Frame queries** match frame meta key-value pairs, ROI labels, or both.
 They use the same logical OR, AND, NOT AND matching as ROI queries.

-This example demonstrates a frame query filtering for frames containing the meta key `city` value of `bremen`.
+This example demonstrates a frame query filtering for frames containing the meta key `city` value of `bremen`:

 ```python
 # Add a frame query for frames with the meta key "city" value of "bremen"